digi-ron/AU-Falcon-SPUD-Project/Engine/PCV/PCV.md

     * rough start
     * rough idle
     * uses oil
-* The PCV is located right next to the oil cap on the top of the engine
+* The PCV on the AU Falcon is located right next to the oil cap, on the top of the engine.
+This is the same location and part as every Ford Falcon inline 6 engine between the EA-AU (1988-2002) models.

 ## Replacement